 Ingredients : Indian black tea

-Delivery Information : Order before 1pm for same day posting with Royal Mail Tracked 48 service.
-Free delivery orders £30+
+Delivery Information : Order before 1pm for same day shipping with Royal Mail Tracked 48 service.
+Shipping is free for orders over £30 ( £3.50 below £30 ).

 This tea needs to be treated with respect!
 It is akin to a full-bodied wine and requires less in the pot for a 'standard' brew but produces wonderful 'builder's tea' for those who like a really strong brew.
 I love it because it's versatile and full of flavour!